neednotapply/Cloud-Scraper/README.md

 ### Concurrency

 The scraper can run multiple workers in parallel to speed up scanning.
-Set the `SCRAPE_WORKERS` environment variable to the desired number of concurrent
-workers:
+The number of workers can be configured in `config.json` using the `scrape_workers` field (defaults to `4`).
+You can also override this at runtime with the `SCRAPE_WORKERS` environment variable:

 ```
 SCRAPE_WORKERS=4 python bot.py